tommasorigon/India-SequentiaLogit/results.md

 ![](https://raw.githubusercontent.com/tommasorigon/India-SequentiaLogit/master/img/State.jpg)

-## Random effects: clustering and maps
+## State-specific effects: clustering and maps

 Clustering States will require additional libraries.
 We will make use of the ['mcclust'](https://cran.r-project.org/web/packages/mcclust/index.html) R package, which is based on the paper of [Fritsch and Ickstadt (2009)](https://projecteuclid.org/download/pdf_1/euclid.ba/1340370282).
 In particular, the `medv` function allows to reproduce the work of [Medvedovic et al. (2002)](https://www.cs.princeton.edu/~bee/courses/read/medvedovic-bioinformatics-2002.pdf).